dreamteam-rw/EWAPP/README.md

   This is the dump of the database model.
 It is very incomplete since it is a sketch of what the final product should be.
   Some keys and relations must be reviewed.

+### USSD
+  Prototype to be used with the africastalking.com USSD platform

+### METEO_UI
+  This is the PHP component of the system and stands for the Web UI which holds the forum, alerts management, SMS interface, etc.